tiagolobao/tiagolobao.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: mypicture.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>📍 Campinas - SP</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+I'm Tiago, born in 1994 and originally from Brazil, Salvador - BA.
+I studied electrical engineering, which led me to an exciting career working with embedded automotive systems.
+My passion for engineering and technology drives my professional life, allowing me to contribute to innovations in the automotive industry.
+My interest throughout my career is to make a difference by creating useful software and solutions.
+For more professional info, check out my [CV](/cv)

+A significant chapter of my life was spent in Sofia, Bulgaria, where I lived for four years.
+This experience broadened my horizons and enriched my cultural understanding, shaping me both personally and professionally.
+You can check some of my trip on [instagram](https://www.instagram.com/lobao_tiago/)

+Beyond my work, music are related to most of my hobbies.
+Whether it's playing an instrument, listening to my favorite tracks, or dancing, music is an integral part of who I am.
+(Still pending to create more content about it).